-Depending on the other countries involved and their trust and taxation laws, such structures may be used for tax planning reasons, as the other involved countries, as the case may be, qualify their respective trust structures differently from Switzerland.
+Depending on the other countries involved and their trust and taxation laws, such structures may be used for tax planning reasons as the other involved countries, as the case may be, qualify the respective trust structure differently than Switzerland.

-However, such structures have been subject to criticism from a tax evasion and tax fraud point of view for many years, and are being addressed by current developments such as the OECD Base Erosion and Profit Shifting (BEPS) project.
+However, such structures have been subject to criticism from a tax evasion and tax fraud point of view for many years, and are being addressed by current developments such as the OECD Base Erosion and Profit Shifting (BEPS) project, which Switzerland has co-signed.